greenelab/deep-review/sections/07_conclusions.md

 ## Conclusions

-*Final thoughts and future outlook here*
+*Final thoughts and future outlook here.
+The Discussion will give an overview and the Conclusion will provide a short, punchy take home message.*

-Points to mention based on discussion thus far:
+Points to mention based on discussion thus far that may make the bar for
+conclusions:

 * Limitations of data & workarounds [availability impacts on amount, etc]
 * Transferability of features